Alan-Cha/multiple-endpoints-article/README.md

 brew install iter8@0.13
 ```

 The Iter8 CLI provides the commands needed to see experiment reports.
-See [here](https://iter8.tools/0.11/getting-started/install/) for alternate methods of installation.
+See [here](https://iter8.tools/0.13/getting-started/install/) for alternate methods of installation.

 ### Setup Kubernetes cluster with ArgoCD

 As mentioned previously, AutoX is built on top of ArgoCD, so we will also need to install it.

-A basic install of Argo CD can be done as follows:
+A basic installation of Argo CD can be done as follows:

 ```bash
 kubectl create namespace argocd